Phlebotomy: In-demand Skills in Health Care

 What information needs to be provided within the first two weeks of class?

-- Proof of successful background check and drug screen (instructions will be provided in HPR-112)
+- Successful background check and drug screen (instructions will be provided in HPR-112)

 - Immunization records including proof of MMR vaccinations (2 shots or titer)

-- Proof of 3 Hepatitis B vaccination or signed rejection
+- Proof of 3 Hepatitis B vaccinations or titer

-- Proof of varicella/chickenpox immunization (2 shots or reliable history)
+- Proof of varicella/chickenpox immunization (2 shots or titer)

 - Copy of current CPR for the Healthcare Provider certification